c4dt/lightarti-rest/README.md

 # License

-This is licensed under MPL 2.0
+The code is licensed under the MIT license.

 # Contributors